CELEBRITY ENCOUNTERS

 the Beast.
 I was the guest of Mr. Eisner, CEO of Disney,

-and his wife Jane.
-Their son, Breck, was my student at Georgetown
+and his lovely wife, Jane.
+Their son, Breck, was my student

-at the time.
-The Eisners were very warm and gracious.
-Michael
+at Georgetown at the time.
+The Eisners were very warm and

 Video |